edfeld/sequelizedBurger/README.md

 * The user must create customers who are attached to the burgers.
 Each customer can have multiple burgers -- there is a one to many relationship.
 SQL inner joins are used in the app.
 The corresponding customers are displayed inside the ready to be devoured burgers list and the devoured burgers list.

 * This app utilized Sequelize as the ORM layer into the MySQL database.
+This app uses Create, Read and Update from the CRUD database operations.

+* link to this app on Heroku:  `https://still-beyond-23927.herokuapp.com/`